1. Initialize -- generates node.json, profile, workflow, overrides, and Ed25519 keypairnpx @mcptoolshop/repomesh init --repo your-org/your-repo --profile open-source

 Section titled “Quick start (automated)”The fastest path from zero to a registered node:

-# 2. Add two secrets to your repo (Settings > Secrets and variables > Actions):# REPOMESH_SIGNING_KEY -- your Ed25519 private key PEM# REPOMESH_LEDGER_TOKEN -- a PAT with contents:write + pull-requests:write
+# 2. Add two secrets to your repo (Settings > Secrets and variables > Actions):# REPOMESH_SIGNING_KEY -- your Ed25519 private key PEM (printed by init)# REPOMESH_LEDGER_TOKEN -- a fine-grained PAT with contents:write + pull-requests:write on the ledger repo

 # 3. Cut a release -- trust converges automaticallygh release create v1.0.0 --generate-notesThat is it.
 When the release workflow fires, your node signs a ReleasePublished event, the attestor scans for evidence, and trust scores begin converging.